urbit/urbit.org-reloaded/content/using/os/messaging.md

 In `:chat-cli`, any kind of medium for a message is called a _chat_.
 There are four "types" of chats, but for now we'll be dealing with the _channel_, a publicly accessible chatroom for general use.
 We'll discuss the other three kinds in the [chat management](#chat-management) section later on.

-Join the Urbit Community from Dojo using `:group-store|join ~bitbet-bolbel/urbit-community`.
+Join the Urbit Community from Dojo using `:group-view &group-view-action [%join [~bitbet-bolbel %urbit-community] ~bitbet-bolbel]`.
 Once you've joined, join the General chat from chat-cli.
 Use `ctrl-x` to switch from the Dojo prompt to the Chat prompt.

 Then: